Ordep-42/Ordep-42/README.md

 ## Hello, i'm Pedro

-I'm an undergrad student in IT at IMD-UFRN.
-I love computer science and programming.
+I'm an undergrad student in IT at IMD-UFRN, with a keen interest in embedded systems development.

 ## Interests

 - Computer engineering
 - Embedded systems
+- Embedded development

 ## Languages and Technologies